JetBrains-Research/KEEPs/KEEP.md

 5. `Value` is a supertype for all common classes.
 6. `Nothing` is a subtype for all types.

-> TODO: discuss: What do you think of this hacky hierarchy?
->
 > TODO: discuss: deprecation of `Any`? :) (Replace with `Top` =:= `Any?`)

 ### Operating with errors 2